Ariel-dono/FilmsSearch/README.md

     - Go to http://localhost:8000/swagger-ui/, explore your new search capabilities

 #### Why DuckDB?
-It is because you can read csv files as an SQL table and load the dataset as an SQL query with ease.
+Because you can read csv files as an SQL table and load the dataset as an SQL query with ease.

 #### Working with Spring Data Solr:
 ###### Pros: